The Demandingness Objection

 But consider things from Sally’s point of view.
 Suppose she were to complain about the size of the cost that a non-Consequentialist moral theory permits to befall her.
 Suppose she were to say that such a moral theory, in permitting others to allow her to die when they could aid her, is excessively demanding on her.
 Clearly Sally has not yet fully understood how philosophers typically intend the Demandingness Objection.
 What has she failed to get about the Objection?
 Why is Consequentialism too demanding on the person who would suffer significant costs if he was to aid others as Consequentialism requires, but non-Consequentialist morality is not similarly too demanding on Sally, the person who would suffer more significant costs if she were not aided as the alternative to Consequentialism permits?4

 We may cast further doubt on our demandingness intuitions by noting other apparent inconsistencies in their application.
 For instance, many philosophers—utilitarian and non-utilitarian alike—would readily accept that morality can be very demanding in wartime.
-Under the circumstances of war they might think that people may have to make great sacrifices, including giving up their property or even their life.
+Under the circumstances of war they might think that people may have to make great sacrifices, including giving up their property or even their lives.
 Yet in peacetime today hundreds of millions of people live in dire circumstances of extreme poverty, and billions of animals suffer in factory farms and are killed every year.
 At the same time, many affluent people enjoy a wide range of luxury goods and have access to effective channels through which they could assist the poor.
 From the utilitarian perspective, the world today is just as high-stakes as it is in wartime.
 For this reason it’s no more demanding—and arguably much less—to require the affluent to donate money to assist the poor in the present day than it is to require soldiers to sacrifice their lives in a war against, say, cruel authoritarianism.

 Many assume that utilitarianism would not ask as much of us if most affluent individuals acted morally and shared more of their resources with those most in need.
 Utilitarianism only becomes so demanding, they suggest, because few affluent people do anything significant to address the major problems in the world.
 This may be true of our duties of beneficence towards the global poor.
 But once the long-term future is taken into account, it seems that utilitarianism could continue to recommend very significant sacrifices from everyone alive today, even if we all had already done significant good for others.5